geoffreylitt/ladybug/README.md

 ## Development status

-* So far, ladybug has only been tested with simple Rails applications running on Rails 5 with the puma web server.
+* So far, ladybug has been tested with simple Rails applications running on Rails 5 with the puma web server.
 Eventually it aims to support more Rack applications and web servers (and perhaps even non-Rack applications).
 * inspecting primtive objects like strings and numbers works okay; support for more complex objects is in development.